Strategic KRITIS Compliance for Critical Infrastructure Operators

 🔄 Strategic Synergies between KRITIS and Digital Transformation:

-• Cloud security as enabler: Development of KRITIS-compliant cloud strategies enables scalable and flexible IT infrastructures for innovative services.
+Cloud security as enabler: Development of KRITIS-compliant cloud strategies enables flexible and flexible IT infrastructures for effective services.

 🚀 ADVISORI's Integrated Transformation Approach:

-• Digital security architectures: Development of zero-trust architectures that both ensure KRITIS compliance and function as platform for innovative digital services.
+Digital security architectures: Development of zero-trust architectures that both ensure KRITIS compliance and function as platform for effective digital services.

 What strategic considerations are crucial in budget planning for KRITIS compliance, and how can we maximize ROI?